 This fluid head is compact and does not have the typical screwdriver-type of handle that gives you finer control over panning and tilting movements.

 The 3rd option to be aware of is the presence or not of monopod feet.
-Many monopods that are marketed as video monopods come with the short folding "feet."
+Many monopods that are marketed as video monopods come with the short folding legs or feet.

 I call these pseudo tripods because of the three short legs that give you added stability.

 They are a good compromise between a monopod and a tripod are very popular with videographers.